vdhamer/Photo-Club-Hub/.github/README.md

 ### The Portfolio Concept

 </summary>
-> The app showcases curated images made by members of photo clubs.</p>
+> The app showcases curated images made by members of photo clubs.

 The images within the app are divided into so-called `portfolios`.
 These portfolios cover the part of a photographer's work that is associated with one photo club.